 - a.
 Major duties.
 The ammunition specialist receives, stores and issues conventional ammunition, guided missiles, large rockets and other ammunition related items; performs maintenance, modification, destruction and demilitarization on ammunition and explosive components.
 Duties for MOS 89B at each level of skill are: - (1) MOSC 89B1O.
 Assist in receipt, storage, issue, maintenance, modification, destruction and demilitarization of explosive items.
 Operate MHE to maneuver ammunition. - (2) MOSC 89B2O.
 Performs duties in preceding skill level, supervises junior grade Soldiers and provides technical guidance to the Soldiers in the accomplishment of their duties.
 Assist in the preparation of transportation of ammunition, ammunition components and explosives. - (3) MOSC 89B3O.
 Performs duties in the preceding skill levels, supervises junior grade Soldiers and provides technical guidance to the Soldiers in the accomplishment of their duties.
 Prepares/reviews ammunition storage waivers.
 Prepare complex ammunition malfunction reports.
 Ensures ammunition quality assurance/quality control procedures are followed. - (4) MOSC 89B4O.
 Performs duties in preceding skill levels, supervises junior grade Soldiers and provides technical guidance to the Soldiers in the accomplishment of their duties.
 Interprets technical data and instructs subordinates in the technical aspects of ammunition, missile and other explosive items receipt, storage, maintenance and supply.
 Technical advisor on ammunition surveillance and safety matters. - (5) MOSC 89B5O.
 Performs duties in preceding skill levels, supervises junior grade Soldiers and provides technical guidance to the Soldiers in the accomplishment of their duties.
 Supervises and manages the SAAS-MOD at Theater Sustainment Command Distribution Management Centers (TSC DMC), Expeditionary Sustainment Command Distribution Management Centers (ESC DMC), Ammunition Supply Activities at the Sustainment Brigade and TSC levels, Brigade Ammunition Office (BAO) and Ammunition Transfer Holding Points (ATHP).
 Assists in the survey and layout of areas allocated for the establishment of ammunition storage areas.
-Plans requirements for labor, equipment and supplies in preparation and application of plans, work policies and procedures. - b.
+Plans requirements for labor, equipment and supplies in preparation and application of plans, work policies and procedures. - (6) MOSC 89B6O.
+Performs duties in preceding skill levels.
+Responsible for advising echelons above brigade on strategic munitions sustainment related issues.
+Operates as a liaison, ensuring mutual understanding, and the direct link to commanding general in the Army Field Support Battalion.
+Logistical advisor on plans, policies, and training of munitions and deployment operations. - b.
 Physical demands rating and qualifications for initial award of MOS.
-Ammunition specialists must possess the following qualifications: - (1) A physical demands rating of Significant (Gray). - (2) A physical profile of 222221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 100 in aptitude area ST in Armed Services Vocational aptitude Battery (ASVAB) tests administered prior to 2 January 2002. - (b) A minimum score of 96 in aptitude area ST on ASVAB tests administered on and after 2 January 2002 and prior to 1 July 2004. - (c) A minimum score of 91 in aptitude area ST on ASVAB tests administered on and after 1 July 2004. - (d) A minimum OPAT score of Standing Long Jump (LJ) Four Feet, Seven Inches, seated Power Throw (PT) 13 Feet, One Inch, Strength Deadlift (SD) 0140 lbs., and Interval Aerobic Run (IR) 0040 shuttles in Physical Demand Category in "Significant" (Gray). - (5) A security eligibility of favorable National Agency Check with Local Agency Check and Credit Check (NACLC), per AR 380-67, App B-2b. - (6) Formal training (completion of MOS 89B course conducted under the auspices of the US Army Ordnance School (USAOS)) to include Phase II MOS training for RC personnel is mandatory. - (7) Non-allergic to explosive components. - (8) Non-claustrophobic tendencies. - (9) A U.S. citizen. - c.
+Ammunition specialists must possess the following qualifications: - (1) A physical demands rating of Significant (Gray). - (2) A physical profile of 222221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 91 in aptitude area ST. - (b) A minimum OPAT score of Standing Long Jump (LJ) Four Feet, Seven Inches, seated Power Throw (PT) 13 Feet, One Inch, Strength Deadlift (SD) 0140 lbs., and Interval Aerobic Run (IR) 0040 shuttles in Physical Demand Category in "Significant" (Gray). - (5) A security eligibility of favorable National Agency Check with Local Agency Check and Credit Check (NACLC), per AR 380-67, App B-2b. - (6) Formal training (completion of MOS 89B course conducted under the auspices of the US Army Ordnance School (USAOS)) to include Phase II MOS training for RC personnel is mandatory. - (7) Non-allergic to explosive components. - (8) Non-claustrophobic tendencies. - (9) A U.S. citizen. - c.
 Additional skill identifiers.
 (Note: Refer to table 12-8 (Listing of universal ASI's associated with all enlisted MOS.))
 R1--Rough Terrain Container Handler (RTCH). - d.
 Physical requirements and standards of grade.
 Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-89B-1.
 Physical requirements. - (2) Table 10-89B-2.
 Standards of grade TOE/MTOE. - (3) Table 10-89B-3.
 Standards of grade TDA.